 On the other hand, hospital cover can pay towards surgeries as a private patient, such as pregnancy and birth-related services, gynaecology and medically-necessary breast surgery.

 Bear in mind that hospital insurance is categorised into four different tiers: Basic, Bronze, Silver and Gold.
-Both the procedures you’re covered for and your insurance premiums will differ depending on the level of cover you choose.
+Both the procedures you’re covered for, and your insurance premiums will differ depending on the level of cover you choose.

 When you give birth in a private hospital, you can choose your own obstetrician, see the same doctor throughout your pregnancy and recover in a private room (if available).
 Women treated in a private hospital also get to spend more time on average recovering in hospital before they have to go home.3

-You can also access many valuable out-of-hospital health services for your pregnancy through extras cover.
+You can also access many valuable out-of-hospital health services for your pregnancy through an eligible extras cover.
 This includes birthing and breastfeeding classes, pre- and postnatal midwife visits and sleep settling consultations.
 Physiotherapy is another helpful extras service for women who have experienced pregnancy complications resulting in back pain, pelvic pain or incontinence.

-If you have a genetic condition that you’re concerned about passing to your children, you may be able to receive genetic testing to assess the genetic makeup of your embryos before they’re implanted for conception.
+If you have a genetic condition that you’re concerned about passing on to your children, you may be able to receive genetic testing to assess the genetic makeup of your embryos before they’re implanted for conception.

-There is also a 12-month waiting period you’ll have to serve before you can claim on these services, so make sure you take out cover well before you plan on trying for a child.
+There’s also a 12-month waiting period you’ll have to serve before you can claim on these services, so make sure you take out cover well before you plan on trying for a child.

 Some cancers are specific to or generally far more common in women, including cervical cancer, ovarian cancer and breast cancer.